Everduin94/better-commits/readme.md

 - See *package.json* and *.github/workflows/publish.yml* for example

 ### Github
-if you use `better-commits` to create your *first* commit on a new branch
+If you use `better-commits` to create your *first* commit on a new branch
-- when you open a PR for that branch, it will properly **auto-populate the title and body**.
+- When you open a PR for that branch, it will properly **auto-populate the title and body**.
-- when you squash/merge, all later commits like "addressing comments" or "fixing mistake".
+- When you squash/merge, all later commits like "addressing comments" or "fixing mistake".
 Will be prefixed with an asterisk for easy deletion.
 This way, you **maintain your pretty commit even when squashing**.

-if you're using Github issues to track your work, and select the `closes` footer option when writing your commit.
+If you're using Github issues to track your work, and select the `closes` footer option when writing your commit.
 Github will **automatically link and close** that issue when your **pr is merged**

 ### Fun Facts
 [better-commits](https://packagephobia.com/result?p=better-commits) is much smaller than its alternative [commitizen](https://packagephobia.com/result?p=commitizen)